ably/kafka-connect-ably/README.md

 # Ably Kafka Connector

-_[Ably](https://ably.com) is the platform that powers synchronized digital experiences in realtime.
-Whether attending an event in a virtual venue, receiving realtime financial information, or monitoring live car performance data – consumers simply expect realtime digital experiences as standard.
-Ably provides a suite of APIs to build, extend, and deliver powerful digital experiences in realtime for more than 250 million devices across 80 countries each month.
-Organizations like Bloomberg, HubSpot, Verizon, and Hopin depend on Ably’s platform to offload the growing complexity of business-critical realtime data synchronization at global scale.
+_[Ably](https://ably.com) is a realtime experiences infrastructure platform.
+Developers use our SDKs and APIs to build, extend and deliver realtime capabilities like Chat, Data Broadcast, Data Synchronization, Multiplayer Collaboration, and Notifications.
+Each month, Ably powers digital experiences in realtime for more than 350 million devices across 80 countries each.
+Organizations like HubSpot, Genius Sports, Verizon, Webflow, and Mentimeter depend on Ably’s platform to offload the growing complexity of business-critical realtime infrastructure at a global scale.
 For more information, see the [Ably documentation](https://ably.com/documentation)._

 ## Overview